 The Monterey Peninsula

-When visitors think of the Monterey Peninsula, a range of images may come to mind: the Monterey Bay Aquarium, the world-class golf courses at Pebble Beach, historic Cannery Row, and breathtaking Pacific Ocean views.
+When visitors think of the Monterey Peninsula, a range of images may come to mind: the Monterey Bay Aquarium, the world-class golf courses at Pebble Beach, historic Cannery Row, and the breathtaking Pacific Ocean views of Big Little Lies.
 They may also think of a Mediterranean-like climate, where moderate year-round temperatures stay in the 60s and 70s.
 We think of Santa Catalina School.

 An Ideal Situation